 Make a cigar/whatever you want box

-Cork retains moisture, is light, durable and makes a really cool box- all perfect for keeping your cigars safe, moist and in a box.
+Cork retains moisture, is light, durable, and makes a really cool box — all ideal qualities for keeping your cigars safe, moist, and sage.
 Cut the corks in half to form a level base, and build up on the sides using glue and screws.
 It might take a little time, but it’ll be well worth it.
 If you don’t smoke cigars, no fear.
-You can store all sorts of other illicit materials in there, trust us, that’s what medium sized boxes are for.
+You can store all sorts of other illicit materials in there.

-Sharp edges can hurt children, cats, catchildren, and you when you’re drunk.
-Cut an appropriately sized wedge out of your wine corks and stick them onto sharp corners of tables, walls, knives and that stainless steel meat slicer you keep in the nursery.
+Sharp edges can hurt children, cats, and you when you’re drunk.
+Cut an appropriately sized wedge out of your wine corks and stick them onto sharp corners of tables, walls, knives, and that stainless steel meat slicer you keep in the nursery.
 Sheaths are so yesterday.

 Duh.
 There isn’t actually a global cork shortage, that was a nasty little rumor that caught on a while back.
 But, cork is a super environmentally friendly and sustainable material that should be respected and thrown back into the circle of life when possible.